CameronCod/Business_Analysis/README.md

  Reputational Risks:
 - Negative guest experiences caused by AI mistakes (e.g., wrong room, poor service, untidyness , wrong schedule ).

+# Initial Assessment of Tools and Techniques
+AI Tools and Techniques:
+-Natural Language Processing : Responds to guest inquiries via chatbot or email.
+It reduces front-desk workload -Robotic Process Automation : Automates repetitive tasks(sending confirmations) , reduces manual administrative work and errors
+-Computer Vision : Supports and makes it easier for guests to check in using ID verification or facial recognition -Sentiment Analysis Tools : Monitors Online reviews and guest feedback to detect service issues

+Intergration Tools:
+-Cloud Platforms(e.g Azure) : Used to host the AI application and ensuring that the system rums 24/7

+Data Management Tools:
+-Database Management Systems(e.g.MySQL) : Can be used to store guest profiles and reservations